What is it?

 - Diabetes mellitus.
 This is present in 50% of patients when presenting due to iron accumulating in the pancreas which can decrease the production of insulin.

 - Heart enlargement.
-With iron being deposited in the heart tissue there can be failure of pumping or the impact to the electrical system.
+With iron being deposited in the heart tissue there can be a failure of pumping or the impact on the electrical system.

 - Thyroid disease.